White Park Cattle

 White Park is a very old breed of beef cattle, kept in Britain for more than 2,000 years but which is now rare.
 They are closely descended from Britain’s original wild white cattle that were enclosed in parks by the nobility during the middle ages.
 By the end of the 19th century such parks had largely gone out of fashion and the breed struggled to survive.

 In 1973 the Rare Breeds Survival Trust was formed and chose the White Park as its logo.
-From around 60 animals left in the breed at that time the numbers have increased and there are now more than 1500 adult breeding cows.
+From around 60 animals left in the breed at that time the numbers have increased and there are now approximately 950 adult breeding cows.
 The breed is classed as “Minority” by the Rare Breeds Survival Trust.

 The White Park has many qualities: